daleao/sdv/Modular Gameplay Overhaul/Modules/Professions/README.md

 	- Nearby Big Slimes explode immediately.
 	- Charged by being touched by Slimes, or by defeating Slimes and Big Slimes.

 After all possible skills have had their level cap raised, the Statue of Prestige will let you switch between the four Limit Breaks for free (though a cost can be configured).
 Switching Limmit Breaks is not possible if the Prestige system is disabled.
-Like the Prestige system, Limit Breaks can also be turned off in the configs.
+As with the Prestige system, Limit Breaks can be turned off in the mod settings.

 ## Compatibility